devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 Now it's time to discuss software.

 ### What is Software?
-Software is a combination of code and data that provides instructions to computers on what kind of tasks to carry out.
+Software is a combination of code and data that provides instructions to computers on what kinds of tasks to carry out.

 ### Types of Software
 There are two types of software: system software and application software.

 #### System Software
-- **Definition**: System software is closer to the hardware
+- **Definition**: System software is closer to the hardware.
-- **Example**: The operating system
+- **Example**: The operating system.
-- **Function**: The system software also creates a platform for applications to run
+- **Function**: The system software also creates a platform for applications to run.

 #### Application Software
-- **Definition**: Application software is designed to perform specific tasks
+- **Definition**: Application software is designed to perform specific tasks.
-- **Examples**: Microsoft Excel and Microsoft Word, which typically run on your operating system
+- **Examples**: Microsoft Excel and Microsoft Word, which typically run on your operating system.

 ### Importance of Software
-- Without software, hardware is seen as just an electronic component
+- Without software, hardware is seen as just an electronic component.
-- Software assigns tasks to hardware, which in turn executes them
+- Software assigns tasks to hardware, which in turn executes them.
-- Without software, hardware is completely useless
+- Without software, hardware is completely useless.

 ## Computer Types